Updated March 31, 2026

 - Kansas commercial auto minimum liability is $25,000/$50,000/$25,000, so plumbing businesses using service trucks should confirm their policy meets or exceeds that baseline.

-- Kansas requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when renting office, shop, or storage space.
+- Most commercial leases in Kansas require proof of general liability coverage, which can matter when renting office, shop, or storage space.

 - Coverage is regulated by the Kansas Insurance Department, so policy terms, endorsements, and limits should be reviewed for compliance with the business’s contracts and operations.